Javier Hernández: 2011 CONCACAF Gold Cup

-On 5 June 2011, he scored a hat-trick, the first in his career, in a 5–0 win against El Salvador.
+On 5 June 2011, after being called up by José Manuel de la Torre, he scored a hat-trick, the first in his career, in a 5–0 win against El Salvador.

-On 9 June 2011, he scored two goals, in the 36th and 76th minutes against Cuba.
+On 9 June, he scored two goals, in the 36th and 76th minutes against Cuba.

-On 18 June 2011, Hernández scored the winner in a 2–1 win over Guatemala to send Mexico to the semi-finals.
-On 22 June 2011, he helped Mexico reach the Gold Cup Final after a 2–0 win over Honduras in extra-time, where he scored Mexico's second goal in the 99th minute.
-Hernández was the Gold Cup's top scorer with seven goals and was named the most valuable player of the tournament, in addition to helping his team to a 4–2 victory in the Final against the United States.
+On 18 June, Hernández scored the winner in a 2–1 win over Guatemala to send Mexico to the semi-finals.
+On 22 June, he helped Mexico reach the Gold Cup Final after a 2–0 win over Honduras in extra-time, where he scored Mexico's second goal in the 99th minute.
+Hernández helped his team to a 4–2 victory in the final against the United States.
+He was the Gold Cup's top scorer with seven goals and was named the most valuable player of the tournament.

+Hernández was blocked from participating at the 2012 Summer Olympics.

 2013 FIFA Confederations Cup

 Hernández was selected in Mexico's squad for the 2013 FIFA Confederations Cup.
 On 16 June, he scored via penalty kick in the team's opening match, a 2–1 defeat to Italy at the Estádio do Maracanã.
 In the final group match, Hernández scored both goals as El Tri defeated Japan 2–1.